Inverarnan

 Inverarnan is a small hamlet in Stirling, Scotland, near the village of Crianlarich and the hamlet of Ardlui, Argyll and Bute.
 It is the only settlement in the historical county of Perthshire which has a G postcode.

 The Drovers Inn

 The Drovers Inn is a hotel in Inverarnan.
-It is known for being one of Scotland's most haunted pubs.
+Established in 1705, it is known for being one of Scotland's most haunted pubs.
 In 2012, the pub was nearly shut down due to unpaid taxes.

 Inverarnan Canal

 From 1844 until around the mid-1860s steamships called at Inverarnan via the short Inverarnan Canal that branched off the River Falloch.